kesh-lang/kesh/examples.md

 #### Concatenation

-An alternative to delegation is [concatenation](https://en.wikipedia.org/wiki/Prototype-based_programming#Concatenation) of objects.
+An alternative to delegation is [concatenation](https://en.wikipedia.org/wiki/Prototype-based_programming#Concatenation) of collections.

-This is achieved by using the spread operator `...` to copy the fields of an existing object.
+This is achieved by using the spread operator `...` to copy the fields of an existing collection.

 ```lua
 joe: [